 Staff should make sure the participant is aware of the established funding and time limitations for the Southeast Region.
 Participants are not entitled to the maximum amount of these limitations.

 Once training has been completed, the results must be recorded in the data system.
-Documents that support the successful completion of a training program must be placed in the participants paper file.
+Documents that support the successful completion of a training program must be placed in the participant’s paper file.

 Staff should refer to all federal, state, and local guidance to ensure all participant eligibility and requirements have been met, including the local WIOA Training and Tuition Procedure.